empus/armour/UPDATING.md

 	+ Fixed bug:	Adaptive floodnet detection not working for patterns: nick!ident/rname, ident/rname, nick/rname

 	+ Enhancement:	Ensure plugins also only send syntax via /notice if arm(cfg.help.notc) var is enabled

+	+ Fixed bug:	Floodnet scans wrongfully detecting umode +x as being two channel joins

+	+ Fixed bugs:	Regex blacklist and whitelist patterns:
+						- not saving correctly for some patterns
+						- not reporting correctly when a match is made
+						- not adding correctly when bot is commanded by botnick

+	+ Enhancement:	Generate temporary random password when adding users, for non-ircu derived ircds

+		- Config var:	arm(cfg.randpass):		length of generated password string

+	+ Enhancement:	Remove use of 'xuser' for ircds without ACCOUNT

 	+ Improvement:	Safely unload vars on reload, to avoid script warnings